Apnea of prematurity

 Over 50% of infants who are born preterm are estimated to be affected by apnea of prematurity.
 Infants who are born weighing less than 1000 g have close to a 100% risk of being affected by apnea of prematurity.
 Most premature infants are affected by 'central' apnea due to the developmental stage of their respiratory tract.

 Apnea of prematurity can increase the risk of chronic health conditions including retinopathy and increases the risk of problems with the infant's neurological development.
 Apnea lasting more than 60 seconds may result in death or disability.

 The main treatment for apnea of prematurity has been pharmaceutical treatment with methylxanthines that have a mechanism of action of bronchodilation and a stimulant of the respiratory system to promote spontaneous breathing.
 Caffeine and theophylline are the common medications used.

 Pathophysiology

 Ventilatory drive is primarily dependent on response to increased levels of carbon dioxide (CO_{2}) and acid in the blood.
 A secondary stimulus is hypoxia.
 Responses to these stimuli are impaired in premature infants due to immaturity of specialized regions of the brain that sense these changes.
 In addition, premature infants have an exaggerated response to laryngeal stimulation (a normal reflex that closes the airway as a protective measure).

 Diagnosis

 Apnea of prematurity can be readily identified from other forms of infant apnea such as obstructive apnea, hypoventilation syndromes, breathing regulation issues during feeding, and reflux associated apnea with an infant pneumogram or infant apnea/sleep study.

 It has been reported that the incidence of neonatal apnea happens in almost all infants with gestational age of less than 29 weeks or the birth weight of less than 1000g.

 Treatment

+Interventions for apnea of prematurity include positioning, medications, and respiratory support.
+Preventive measures include maintaining a position that keeps the airway open, such as avoiding excessive bending or extension of the neck.
+In some cases, prone positioning is considered.
+A stable room temperature may be maintained, as fluctuations in temperature can trigger episodes of apnea.
+Measures to keep the nasal passages open include limiting nasal suctioning, using heated humidified air to reduce crusting of secretions, and selecting nasal cannulas that are appropriately sized.
+Supplemental oxygen may be used to prevent hypoxia and maintain an oxygen saturation between 88% and 94%.